ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 of its entity and in relation to the attribute type.

 It is RECOMMENDED that an attribute type be defined for a specific entity type, to reduce confusion when it comes to interpretation of the value.
-MikeO: I don't understand this sentence.
-I think it needs better words.
+In other words, an attribute type SHOULD not be used by multiple entity types.
+For example, if a concept of "revision" is applicable to a platform and a key, the attribute for one entity type (platform revision) should have a different identifier than the one for the other entity type (key revision).

 The nature of the value (boolean, integer, string, bytes) is dependent on the attribute type.